chx2/Parse-Steam-URL-Class/README.md

 A PHP class that can be used to parse Steam urls, whether dealing with ID64 or a vanity URL.

 ## Why use this?
 If you're simply wanting to parse a steam URL without wanting to import an entire library to do so, this is a simple snippet that will return CommunityID, SteamID, and UserID as an easy to reference array of values.

 ### Requirements
-If you wish to use the resolveVanity() function, you will need to input a Steam WebAPI Key.
+If you wish to use the resolveVanity() or toAvatar() functions, you will need to input a Steam WebAPI Key.
 Learn more @ https://steamcommunity.com/dev

 #### Usage
 To use this, you will need to provide an input to convert as well your SteamWebAPI Key.
 For example: